Child Welfare Education Partnership

 U.S. Air Force

-Granite State College partners with the Community College of the Air Force (CCAF) to help Airmen meet their college education goals.
+Granite State College partners with the Community College of the Air Force (CCAF) to help currently serving members in the regular Air and Space Force, Air Force Reserve and Air National Guardmeet their college education goals.

 The College is an official General Education Mobile (GEM) institution.
-Students who are enlisted Airmen pursuing an Associate in Applied Science (AAS) through CCAF can fulfill their general education requirements at Granite State College.
-Airmen who wish to pursue a bachelor’s degree may participate in the Air University Associate- to-Baccalaureate Cooperative (AU-ABC).
+Enlisted personnel pursuing an Associate in Applied Science (AAS) through CCAF can fulfill their general education requirements at Granite State College.
+Those who wish to pursue a bachelor’s degree may participate in the Air University Associate- to-Baccalaureate Cooperative (AU-ABC).
 Eligible students who have completed the associate degree through CCAF will not have to take more than 60 credits to complete select CCAF degree programs.
 More information is available at https://www.granite.edu/become-a-student/military-veterans/community-college-air-force/.

 U.S. Army Concurrent Admissions Program

-Granite State College participates in the Army’s Concurrent Admissions Program, which creates a plan for future soldiers to attend college and use earned GI Bill® education benefits to do so.
+Granite State College participates in the Army’s Concurrent Admissions Program, which helps soldiers create a plan to attend college and use military or VA education benefits earned from military service.